-Auditing is an integral requirement of any management system and should be considered as a continual process to ensure the successful implementation of the ESMSs developed by the EPC Contractor and O&M Company respectively.
+Auditing is an integral requirement of any management system and should be considered as a continual process to ensure the successful implementation of the ESMS.

 10.1 Internal Audits

 The ESMS will establish, implement and maintain an internal audit programme that identifies the frequency, methods, responsibilities, planning requirements and reporting of audits and inspections.